 Alumni: if you’d like to share news, such as an article, interview, or publication, please email the Advancement Office.

 Fr.
 Michael Gaitley, M.I.C.
-(STL ‘08), author and director of evangelization and development for the Marians of the Immaculate Conception, will speak at the Ignited by Truth Catholic Conference in Raleigh, N.C., in February 2017.
+(STL ‘08), author and director of evangelization and development for the Marians of the Immaculate Conception, spoke at the Ignited by Truth Catholic Conference in Raleigh, N.C.

 Fr.
 Gary Selin (MA ‘99), formation director and assistant professor at St. John Vianney Theological Seminary in Denver, was interviewed by the National Catholic Register about his book, Priestly Celibacy: Theological Foundations.